nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Adding Todo Task

-Given below is an example usage scenario and how the adding a todo task mechanism behaves at each step.
+Given below is an example usage scenario of adding a todo task and how the adding a todo task mechanism behaves at each step.

-1. The user executes the `todo n/Complete tp p/H t/CS2103 t/Work` do add a Todo Task named 'Complete tp' with the tags 'CS2103' and 'Work' to the list of tasks and marks this task as High Priority.
+1. The user executes the `todo n/Complete tp p/H t/CS2103 t/Work` to add a Todo Task named 'Complete tp' with the tags 'CS2103' and 'Work' to the list of tasks and marks this task as High Priority.
 2. The command is handled by `LogicManager#execute(String)`, which then calls and passes this command to the `AddressBookParser#parseCommand(String)` method.
 3. The `AddressBookParser` detects the command word `todo` in the string and extracts the argument string `n/Complete tp p/H t/CS2103 t/Work`.